Wybxc/wybxc.github.io/index.md

 ## About Me

 Hello!
 I am Jiayi Zhuang(庄嘉毅).
 Welcome to my homepage.
-I am an undergraduate student at the School of Electronics Engineering and Computer Science, Peking University.
+I am an PhD student at the School of Computer Science, Peking University.

 ## Research Interests